Ofir-G/Quiz-Trivia-Game/README.md

 - User statistics in the home page
 - Highscores page
 - Help toolbox (50/50, pass, extra time)
+- When logged off, you can log back in using the same username.

 ### Technologies / Libraries / frameworks used
 - HTML, CSS, Javascript (jQuery)